 Cumulative Effects - Down log affects are very localized and generally do not extend outside a unit boundary.
-Some snag dependent bird species are known to forage on down logs but affects to these species are measured by changes to snag habitats.
-Snags however are utilized by species that have wider home ranges so a larger analysis area is used to calculate cumulative effects for snags.
-Planned regeneration timber sales in these areas include Slinky and portions of Batwings.
+Snags however are utilized by species that have wider home ranges so 6th field watersheds are used to calculate cumulative effects for snags.
+The Lower Oak Grove and Lower Upper Clackamas 6th field watersheds have been altered by past harvest and by recently planned timber sales.
+Planned regeneration timber sales in these areas include portions of Slinky, Batwings, Imp, and Tarzan.
 The regeneration areas have approximately 13 snags per acre.
 For thinning timber sales, the plantations generally have no snags and the "natural" second growth has approximately 4 snags per acre.
-The planned thinning timber sales include portions of Oak Grove Thin.
+The planned thinning timber sales include portions of Cowpoke 2, Bay Resale 2, Oak Grove Thin and Upper Clackamas Thin.

-Acres and snag numbers in the table below were generated from field surveys.
-(Snags per acre data by stand type and plant association was summarized in the Watershed Analyses and was based on surveys completed by Forest inventory and ecology crews.
-Weighted averages include private land inclusions as well as all non-forest areas within the analysis area.
+Acres and snag numbers in the table below are estimated.
+(Snags per acre data by stand type and plant association was gathered from the Watershed Analyses.
+Weighted averages include private land inclusions as well as all non-forest areas within the 6^{th} field watersheds.
 Large snags are > 21 inches diameter and Medium snags are between 15 and 21 inches.
-For cumulative effects, the standard for landscapes is 40% of biological potential, which equates to 1.6 snags per acre.)
+Cumulative effects the standard for landscapes is 40% of biological potential which equates to 1.6 snags per acre.)